TheRealAnonymous008/quartz/content/details/psychology/interaction/Persuasion.md

 	* Because everyone looks towards what everyone else is doing, there is an emergent consequence -- **pluralistic ignorance**.  [^socproof_1] [^socproof_2]
 	* We will use the actions of others to decide on proper behavior for ourselves, especially when we view those others as *similar* to ourselves. [[Information Hazards]] abound.  [^socproof_3]

-[^socproof_1]: A good example of this is the Bystander Effect.
-No one acts because of uncertainty about whether they should intervene, and because no one seems to be intervening, no one actually intervenes.
+[^socproof_1]: A good example of this is the Bystander Effect and [[Extension Neglect|Compassion Fade]]ause of uncertainty about whether they should intervene, and because no one seems to be intervening, no one actually intervenes.
 [^socproof_2]: A good way to counteract this then is to dispel the uncertainty yourself.
 Point at someone in the crowd and ask them specifically for help.
 Then, with the uncertainty is dispelled, people will follow suit.
 [^socproof_3]: [[Influence -- The Psychology of Persuasion by Cialdini|Cialdini]] gives another example of this -- the [[Social Psychology|Wether effect]] and copycat suicides.
 Imitation is key.
 This even extends to copycat acts of violence.